 With its exquisite spear-like leaves, our Yu Qian Anji Bai Cha is a very young plucking.
 A gentle yet complex cup, it offers notes of spring flowers, sweet grass with traces of lychee.
 A beautiful tea for those who want the experience of a green tea without the sharp grassiness found in other styles.

 About the leaves:

-Grown at 900 meters above sea level the 4 cm long leaves are hand plucked in mid April, from 8 year old trees.
+Grown at 900 meters above sea level the 4 cm long leaves are hand-plucked in mid-April, from 8-year-old trees.
 Its local name is "Shi Nuren".
 With "shi" meaning stone, and "nuren" meaning woman.
-The metaphor being that it is difficult for the stone woman to produce children, as it is difficult for the anji tea trees to bear seeds.
+The metaphor is that it is difficult for the stone woman to produce children, as it is difficult for the Anji tea trees to bear seeds.

 This tea contains a moderate level of caffeine | Steep at 170° for 2-3 minutes.